sebleedelisle/Liberation-Gitbook/basics/getting-started.md

 <figure><img src="../.gitbook/assets/qs-3d-view.png" alt=""><figcaption></figcaption></figure>

 The 3D view shows you what your lasers will look like and can be configured to match your own laser set up.
 Click and drag to rotate the camera, use the mouse wheel to track forward and back.
-You can find many other options in the _3D Visualiser settings_ panel (_Menu->Window->3D Visualiser Settings)_.
+You can find many other options in the _3D Visualiser settings_ panel (_View -> 3D Visualiser Settings_).
 See [3d-visualiser.md](../setting-up/3d-visualiser.md "mention").

 #### Output View